beerjs/meta/README.md

 Feel free to create a pull request if you have useful resources for our group.

 ## why organize on Github?

 See this thread from a local chapter: https://github.com/beerjs/abq/issues/6

+## rules on donations (gentle suggestions)

+BeerJS is not an organization that generates any sort of income.
+Its not a non profit either.
+This makes funding events a little more tricky.
+In no way does having a chapter mean that you need to fund everything out of your pocket.
+It is encouraged to find partners to work with you in growing our community.
+Partners can be locations for your events, beer vendors, `Sticker Mule`, local companies, etc.

+**Do this**

+The Tahoe branch met at a cowork location for free and a local micro brewery would donate beer every month to support our efforts.
+None of those groups ever asked for something in return.
+They were supporters of building commmunity.

+**Not this (totally made this up)**

+A company has agreed to provide beer *if* it has access to the email addresses for the members of your community.
+A recruiter has offered to buy pizza *if* you let them use a meetup as a recruitment platform.

+**Take away**

+- Recruiters are part of our community.
+Its ok if they want buy pizza or something to support the community because people are looking for jobs.
+They can mingle and network just like the rest of us.
+- Companies that want to give you a place to meet are wonderful because we need places to meet.
+- Groups that print stickers probono are awesome because we all love stickers.
+- **ANYONE** who offers something in exchange for something has alterior motives and needs to be avoided.
+Do not owe anyone anything.

 ## stickers